hsghori/CS-Notes/artificial_intelligence_notes.md

 	- We can alleviate the resource problems by using depth limited search instead of DFS and replace the terminal utilities with some evaluation function for non-terminal positions.
-This estimates a value of a non- tterminal state.
+This estimates a value of a non- terminal state.
-		- This doesn't garuntee optimal play, but going deeper in the tree (searching more plies) makes a big difference.
+		- This doesn't guarantee optimal play, but going deeper in the tree (searching more plies) makes a big difference.
 		- Iterative deepening can be used to give the best result possible given a time limit.
 - Evaluation function: a function that inputs a non-terminal state and returns an approximation of the minimax value of the state.
-	- Typically we use a linear combination of important features, but we can have emore complicated (nonlinear) evaluation functions.
+	- Typically we use a linear combination of important features, but we can have more complicated (nonlinear) evaluation functions.
 - Alpha Beta Pruning
 	- Minimax allows us to prune the search tree a bit.
 	- Consider the a MAX root node